Jeremy Hunt urged to wipe UK’s energy bill debts – set to rise to £3bn

 Exclusive: Britain’s gas and electricty debts set to soar by hundreds of millions in April

-Jeremy Hunt has been urged to use this week’s Budget to wipe the energy bill debts accumulated by struggling families across the UK during the cost of living crisis.
+Jeremy Hunt has been urged to use this week’s Budget to wipe the energy bill debts accumulated by struggling families across the UK.

 End Fuel Poverty Coalition figures shared with The Independent show the debt mountain from unpaid energy bills will rise from £2.5bn to £3bn if a further price hike goes ahead in April.

 Mr Hunt is widely expected to ditch a planned £500 hike in the energy price guarantee (EPG).
-For the average household it means annual gas and electricity bills could stay at around £2,500, instead of going up to £3,000.
+For the average household, it means annual gas and electricity bills could stay at around £2,500, instead of going up to £3,000.

 However, the End Fuel Poverty Coalition warned the nation’s debts would still rise to £2.7bn because the six-month universal discount for gas and electricity bills is coming to an end.

-The coalition of charities has urged the government to write off all debts for pre-payment meter customers, as well as introducing a debt matching relief scheme for all others in debt.
+The coalition of charities has urged the government to write off all debts for pre-payment meter customers, as well as introduce a debt-matching relief scheme for all others in debt.

-Campaigners argue that the debt relief measures could be paid for through the £11bn “windfall” the government is estimated to have underspend on EPG support because of falling wholesale prices.
+Campaigners argue that the debt relief measures could be paid for through the £11bn “windfall” the government is estimated to have underspent on EPG support because of falling wholesale prices.

-“The government has plenty of fiscal room to move with the Energy Price Guarantee costing billions less than planned,” said Simon Francis, coordinator of the End Fuel Poverty Coalition.
+“The government has plenty of fiscal room to move with the energy price guarantee costing billions less than planned,” said Simon Francis, coordinator of the End Fuel Poverty Coalition.
 “The ball is in the chancellor’s court.”

 He added: “This money could be used to help all households who have racked up debt due to the spiralling energy costs.
 There is an opportunity for the government to really help the financially vulnerable and put households back on an even keel.”